Navigate this Section

-CEQ seeks undergraduate students, graduate students, and recent college graduates who are:
+CEQ seeks current undergraduate and graduate students who are:

 - Highly motivated

 - Willing to contribute where needed

-- Ability to handle fast pace and quick turnaround assignments
+- Ability to handle fast-paced and quick turnaround assignments

 - Excellent communicators

 - Ability to exercise professional judgment and maturity

 - Computer literate